wesleykirkland/wesleyk.me/README.md

 3. **Environment Variables**: Set `NODE_VERSION=18`
 4. **Deploy**: Netlify will automatically build and deploy your site

-Built with ❤️ by Wesley Kirkland - Meme Master of Disaster and with the help of Agentic AI and I'm not a Software Engineer by Trade
+Built with ❤️ by Wesley Kirkland - Meme Master of Disaster and with the help of Agentic AI as I'm not a Software Engineer by Trade